How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 What the Rent vs Buy Decision Actually Comes Down To

-Most articles on this topic treat buying as the obvious goal and renting as a temporary inconvenience.
-That framing misses the point entirely.
+Most articles on this topic treat buying as the goal and renting as a placeholder.
+That framing misses the point.

-The truth is that buying a home is not better than renting in every situation.
+Buying a home is not better than renting in every situation.
 It depends on your financial position, how long you plan to stay put, and whether your life is stable enough to take on that kind of commitment.
-For some people, renting for another two or three years is the smarter path.
-For others, the conditions are already right, and waiting would cost them more.
+For some people, renting for another two or three years is the smarter move.
+For others, the conditions are already right, and waiting would cost them.

-What this guide will not do is tell you what the “right” choice is.
-That depends entirely on your circumstances.
-What it will do is walk you through the specific questions you need to answer honestly before you make one of the largest financial decisions of your life.
+This guide will not tell you what the “right” choice is.
+That depends on your circumstances.
+What it will do is walk you through the specific questions you need to answer honestly before making one of the largest financial decisions of your life.

-Start by accepting that both paths have real advantages, and that choosing renting over buying in the right circumstances is not settling.
-It is a sound financial decision.
+Start by accepting that both paths have real advantages.
+Choosing renting over buying in the right circumstances is not settling — it is a sound financial decision.

 Are You Financially Ready to Stop Renting?

-The most common mistake first-time buyers make is feeling ready before the numbers actually support it.
-Emotional readiness and financial readiness are two separate things, and only one of them will get you approved for a mortgage.
+The most common mistake first-time buyers make is feeling ready before the numbers support it.
+Emotional readiness and financial readiness are two separate things, and only one of them gets you approved for a mortgage.

 Financial readiness is the first filter to pass.
 If the numbers do not work, the rest of the conversation can wait.